Predicting fixed-sample test decisions enables anytime-valid inference: Power, sample-size, and stopping thresholds

 \subsection{The effect of setting $\gamma$ on the distribution of stopping times}

+In this section we view the choice of $\wt$ being set by a first choice of $\gamma$ while maintaining the relation $P(\max_{n\leq N}Q_n\geq\gamma)=\alpha$ and $Q_n=P(T_N^{(n)}\in\mathcal{C}_{\wt})$.
 The parameter $\gamma$ governs a tradeoff between conservatism and efficiency.
 Smaller values of $\gamma$ lead to earlier stopping on average under the alternative but require a larger $N'$ to guarantee power, while larger values of $\gamma$ reduce the required $N'$ at the cost of later stopping.

 This tradeoff is illustrated empirically in Fig.~\ref{fig:gamma_tradeoff_N500} (design alternative) and Fig.~\ref{fig:stopping_tradeoff_null} (null hypothesis).
 Under the null hypothesis, most trajectories run to $N'$, as expected for Type~I error control of $\alpha=0.05$, whereas under the design alternative the procedure typically stops substantially earlier.
 These figures provide practical guidance for selecting $\gamma$ in applications.